jialinhuang00/cheesso/README.md

 Firebase auth that works across subdomains.
 Login once, stay logged in everywhere.

+## ⚠️ Important Notice

+**Read this first!** This library only provides API wrapper.
+You need to setup your own:
+- Firebase project configuration
+- OAuth provider credentials (GitHub, Microsoft, Apple, etc.)
+- Domain configuration and certificates

+I just make the APIs easier to use - you handle the Firebase setup yourself

 **Firebase included for NPM users** - no separate Firebase install needed.
 CDN users need to load Firebase first.

 ## When to use what